prefix-dev/pixi/docs/advanced/global_configuration.md

 ```

 This will forward all request to channels on anaconda.org to prefix.dev.
-Channels that are not currently mirrored on prefix.dev will fail.
+Channels that are not currently mirrored on prefix.dev will fail in the above example.

 ### OCI Mirrors